jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 77 Outgoing telephone calls
 (1) The chief executive must ensure that every corrections prison has telephone facilities for prisoners to make outgoing telephone calls.
-(2) The Commissioner of Police must ensure that every police jail has telephone facilities for prisoners to make outgoing telephone calls.
+(2) The Commissioner of Police must ensure that every Police jail has telephone facilities for prisoners to make outgoing telephone calls.
 (3) Every prisoner is entitled to make at least 1 outgoing telephone call of up to 5 minutes' duration per week.
 (4) The entitlement in subsection (3) is in addition to any telephone call made to— (a) an official agency; or
   (b) the prisoner's legal adviser.
-(5) The chief executive (in the case of a corrections prison) or the Commissioner of Police (in the case of a police jail) may impose conditions on, and maintain records of, the use of telephone facilities by prisoners.
+(5) The chief executive (in the case of a corrections prison) or the Commissioner of Police (in the case of a Police jail) may impose conditions on, and maintain records of, the use of telephone facilities by prisoners.
 (6) Every prisoner who makes an outgoing telephone call must meet the cost of that call, except where this Act, or any regulations made under this Act, provide otherwise.

 ### 78 Information and education needs of prisoners